yegor256/cactoos/README.md

 );
 ```

-To create a set of elements from existing iterable:
+To create a set of elements from an existing iterable:
 ```java
 final Set<String> words = new SetOf<>(
   new IterableOf<>("abc", "bcd", "abc", "ccc")
 );
 ```

-To create a sorted iterable with unique elements from existing iterable:
+To create a sorted iterable with unique elements from an existing iterable:
 ```java
 final Iterable<String> sorted = new Sorted<>(
   new SetOf<>(